 The evolution of radio was equally protracted.
 The first radio telegraph (using Morse code), was invented by Marconi in 1895, and by the early 1930’s most households in the US and Europe had at least one radio.

-More recently, email, Skype and mobile computing have shown us that the companies that adapt quickly, get a huge jump on those that don’t.
+More recently, email, Skype, Zoom and mobile computing have shown us that companies that adapt quickly, get a huge jump on those that don’t.

 In a relatively short period of time, the internet has become indispensable.
-Today almost 3.1 billon people are online, websites have become an essential tool for communication for almost all businesses and social media has changed the way people connect and communicate.
+In 2018 the number of people online grew to over billon, websites have become an essential tool for communication for almost all businesses and social media has changed the way people connect and communicate.

 Imagine a world without the internet